top of page

 Critical Praise

-With Break-Up, Matan Yair, widely recognized as a gifted and daring filmmaker, proves that he is one of the leading voices in contemporary Israeli literature.
+With Break Up, Matan Yair, widely recognized as a gifted and daring filmmaker, proves that he is one of the leading voices in contemporary Israeli literature.
 This is an exceptional novel — one of the most powerful and impressive works I have read in recent years.
 Its effect is rare and immediate, born from a near-chemical reaction between content and style.
 Yair employs bold narrative strategies and unexpected literary devices to propel the story into surprising and at times unsettling territories.

 Omri Herzog, Haaretz